Reviews You Can Rely On

 Measuring RAW image burst speed using audio recordings.
 Faster cards kept clicking continuously (above) while slower ones stopped and stuttered (below).

-Read speed is the rate at which a card can transfer files from itself to another device.
-We measured read speeds by offloading the video and photo files from our previous tests from each card onto a computer with a stopwatch running the entire time.
-We then calculated an average rate in megabytes per second of the singular big file and the folder of smaller files.
+Read speed is the rate at which a card can pull files from its memory and transfer them to another device.
+We measured both large and small file read speeds by offloading the same video and photo files from our previous tests onto a computer and timing the transfer.
+We then calculated an average rate of megabytes per second.
+We put less emphasis on read speeds since they often have more bearing on file organization than content capture.
+If you're looking for a card to extend the memory of your tablet or gaming console, they may matter more to you.

-For the most part, we found very little difference in read speeds, with only a couple of the high-quality UHS-II cards displaying significantly faster speeds.
-If you specifically need a card that can read files faster, it's likely worth spending the extra money to upgrade to a UHS-II card.
-But keep in mind that not all devices have the extra hardware required to take advantage of the extra speeds of UHS-II cards, so you'll also need a fancier card reader or camera to make the additional cost worthwhile.
+For the most part, read speeds are faster than write speeds, and the cards read single, large files faster than many small ones.
+And, of course, USH-II cards are the fastest.
+If you need a card that can read files in a flash, it's likely worth spending the extra money to upgrade to a UHS-II card.
+Keep in mind though, not all devices have the hardware required to read both rows of UHS-II contact points, so you'll also need a fancier card reader or camera to make the additional cost worthwhile.

 memory card - the various types of cards have different numbers of terminals.